scrambledeggs/booky-go-common/idempotency/README.md

    - Sets a TTL value for automatic cleanup (7 days after expiration).
 5. DynamoDB automatically removes expired records based on the TTL attribute.

+### Header Inclusion

+By default, the idempotency key is generated from the request body.

 ## Error Handling

 If the original handler returns an error, the middleware will: